florimondmanca/tvseries/README.md

 Never miss on your favorite TV show's new episodes! :boom:

-##Production
+## Production
-The application is available on [https://uptv.herokuapp.com/](https://uptv.herokuapp.com/).
-Sign up to start subscribing to TV shows and getting notifications for latest episodes !
+The application is available on https://uptv.herokuapp.com/.
+Sign up to start subscribing to TV shows and getting notifications for the latest episodes!

 ## Install